-Specify the percentage of trips that occur between the Land Use on the left and the Land Use on the right, below displays the total number of trips that have been reduced from a particular Land Use.
-The total number laternal Trips for each Land Use will be deducted from the adjusted Entry Trips and Exit Trips from the presection.
-To record any notes, click the properties of the laternal Trips from the presection.
-To record any notes, click the properties of the laternal Trips from the presection.
-To record any notes, click the properties of the laternal Trips from the presection.
+Specify the percentage of trips that occur between the Land Use on the left and the Land Use on the right. below displays the total number of trips that have been reduced from a particular Land Use.
+The total numb Internal Trips for each Land Use will be deducted from the adjusted Entry Trips and Exit Trips from the presection.
+To record any notes, click the icon above.
+For recommended values see the ITE Handbook or <a href=